-Incidences of behaviour will be written into Aladdin by class teachers and SNAs when they occur.
+Incidences of behaviour will be written into Aladdin by class teachers and SNAs on a daily basis.
 This will allow staff to monitor behaviour and to monitor emerging patterns of behaviour.
 Serious incidents should be reported to the principal, or in her absence, the deputy principal.